MiSo1289/sboptr/README.md

 and value semantics.

 ## Installation
-The library is a single header file, so you can just steal that.
+The library is a single header file, so you can just download that.

-Using conan, clone the repository and run `conan create .`
+Using conan, you can get it from [my bintray repository](https://bintray.com/miso1289/public-conan).

 ## Example
 ```c++